November 23, 2024

 Responding to stakeholders questioning whether the CP penalty rate and annual stop-loss limit calculations would be in scope, Rohrbach said the issue charge does not seek to modify the calculations, but rather ensure they are applied consistently between internal and external generators.

-Rohrbach said the issue charge also seeks to recognize the expected output of external resources when determining load serving entities’ self-supply obligations — in other words counting those units toward meeting their reliability requirement.
+Rohrbach said the issue charge also seeks to recognize the expected output of external resources when determining load serving entities’ self-supply obligations — in other words, counting those units toward meeting their reliability requirement.

 Third Phase of Market Rules for Hybrid Resources Endorsed

 Stakeholders endorsed a PJM proposal to establish rules for non-inverter generators paired with storage — the third phase of its hybrid resource paradigm.
-The changes are set to go for a first read at the Markets and Reliability Committee on Oct.
-30 and a vote on Nov.
+The changes are set to go for a first read at the Markets and Reliability Committee Oct.
+30 and a vote Nov.
 20. (See “PJM Proposes Rules for Non-inverter Hybrid Resources,” PJM MIC Briefs: Sept.
 11, 2024.)

 Non-inverter hybrids participating in the energy and ancillary service markets would be modeled as storage akin to PJM’s Energy Storage Resource Participation Model detailed in Manual 11.
 PJM’s Maria Belenky said staff examined how this would interact with gas fuel availability.